SPSC and MPMC Queues

 }

-Here we must strongly emphasize a pitfall easy to stumble into in a C++ implementation: absolutely do not execute std::move(next->data) before the CAS.
-Because the CAS might fail—failure means another thread has already grabbed this node.
-If we have already std::move the data before the CAS, that data is gone (std::move is not a move itself, it merely makes moving possible, but the move assignment called here does transfer resources), and the other thread gets a hollowed-out node.
-This is why in our code we do the CAS first, and only safely move the data after confirming we have grabbed the node.
-This is also the "pitfall" I mentioned at the beginning—in the original paper, *pvalue = next->value is a simple value copy, which doesn't involve move semantics issues, but in C++ we must handle it carefully.
+Here I must emphasize a pitfall easy to step into in C++ implementation: absolutely do not execute std::move(next->data) before CAS.
+Because CAS might fail—failure means another thread has already snatched this node.
+If we std::move the data before CAS, that data is moved away (std::move isn't a move, it just enables moving, but the move assignment called here does transfer resources), and the other thread gets a hollowed-out node.
+This is why we do CAS first in the code, and only safely move the data after confirming we have snatched the node.
+This is also the "crash point" I mentioned at the beginning—the *pvalue = next->value in the original paper is a simple value copy, not involving move semantics, but in C++ you must handle it carefully.

-After a successful dequeue, the old sentinel node becomes a dangling pointer—as we discussed in the previous article, there is a memory reclamation problem here.
-The Michael-Scott paper doesn't directly solve this problem, and actual implementations need to pair it with Hazard Pointers, epoch-based reclamation, or other schemes.
-I must emphasize once again: memory reclamation in lock-free programming is not an optional add-on; it is a necessity for correctness.
-If you directly delete the old head node, those threads that just read the old head pointer from a CAS will access freed memory—use-after-free in concurrent scenarios manifests even more bizarrely than in single-threaded code, because it might only occur sporadically after you've run a million tests, by which time you've probably already deployed this queue to production.
+After a successful dequeue, the old sentinel node becomes a dangling pointer—just like discussed in the previous article, there is a memory reclamation problem here.
+The Michael-Scott paper doesn't solve this problem directly; actual implementations need to cooperate with Hazard Pointer, epoch-based reclamation, or other schemes.
+I must emphasize again: memory reclamation in lock-free programming is not an optional add-on, it is a necessary condition for correctness.
+If you directly delete the old head node, those threads that just read the old head pointer from CAS will access freed memory—use-after-free in concurrent scenarios manifests even more strangely than in single-threading, because it might only occur once after you've run a million tests, and by then you've probably already deployed this queue to production.

-Each enqueue and dequeue of the Michael-Scott queue requires at most two CAS operations (one to manipulate data, one to advance tail/head), and in the worst case, there are additional CAS operations for helping to advance.
+Each enqueue and dequeue of the Michael-Scott queue requires at most two CAS operations (one to manipulate data, one to advance tail/head), and in the worst case, there are additional CAS operations to help advance.
 Compared to SPSC's zero CAS, this overhead becomes significant under high contention.
-But it is a general-purpose MPMC solution and remains one of the best-performing choices in multi-producer, multi-consumer scenarios.
+But it is a general-purpose MPMC solution and remains one of the best performing choices in multi-producer multi-consumer scenarios.

 Producer-Consumer Batch Processing

 At this point, we have implementations for SPSC, MPSC, and MPMC queues.
-The next question is: is there still room to squeeze out more performance?
+The next question is: is there still room to squeeze out performance?
 The answer is yes, and this optimization is often overlooked—batching.
-In high-frequency scenarios, the overhead of per-element push/pop atomic operations adds up—each time there is an acquire/release memory barrier and potential cache line invalidation.
+In high-frequency scenarios, the overhead of atomic operations for individual push/pop adds up—each time there are acquire/release memory barriers and potential cache line invalidations.
 If we process multiple elements at once, merging multiple atomic operations into one, throughput can be significantly improved.

 /// 批量 push:一次性写入多个元素,只发布一次 write_idx